- Now streaming on Netflix

 We’ve also got scope for a number of scandals inside the British Government in the 1990s.
 Notably, we have John Major’s 1993 ‘Back To Basics’ campaign, designed to promote traditional familial values, but ultimately fell into ruin following a number of scandals inside the Conservative Party.

 The Arms to Iraq affair that coursed through the 1990s may also make for juicy plot developments in The Crown, as government-approved sales of weapons to Iraq made John Major quite unpopular in the run up to Tony Blair’s winning election in 1997.

-Finally, the core of The Crown season 5 will undoubtedly be the breakdown of Charles and Diana’s marriage, until their divorce in 1996, and Diana’s tragic death in 1997.
+Finally, the core of The Crown season 5 will be the breakdown of Charles and Diana’s marriage until their divorce in 1996.
 We all know that there’ll be ample room for tension and drama there, and lots of us remember the level of publicity surrounding the scandal.
 Judging by season 5's first trailer, things are going to get suitably messy.